drivebuddyai/deeplearningchallenge/Readme.md

 - Model Used: Tiny-YOLOv3 (Selected because of the available system configuration)
 - Framework: Darknet
 - Hyper parameter and setting used for training:
+  -  Training on: CPU (As available system does not contain GPUs for training)
   -  Learning Rate: 0.001
   -  Momentum: 0.9
   -  Decay: 0.0005